shenxiangzhuang/aic/README.md

 # Stage all changes and commit automatically
 aic -ac

+# Generate commit message and push after committing
+aic -p

+# Stage all changes, generate commit message and push after committing
+aic -ap

+# Generate, commit, and push automatically
+aic -cp

+# Stage all changes, commit, and push automatically
+aic -acp

 # Test API connection
 aic ping
 ```

 > **Note**: The `-a` flag will stage ALL changes in your working directory with `git add .`.
 The `-c` flag will commit directly without confirmation.
+The `-p` flag will push changes to remote after a successful commit (either automatic or manual).
 Use these flags with caution, especially in repositories with multiple changes.

 ### Configuration Management